cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 # Cypress Ecosystem

-Cypress is a free, open source, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' features %}.
+Cypress is a free, open source, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' features-dashboard %}.

 - ***First:*** Cypress makes it easy to setup and start writing tests every day while you build your application locally. *TDD at its best!*
-- ***Later:*** After building up a suite of tests and {% url "integrating Cypress" continuous-integration %} with your CI Provider, our  {% url 'Dashboard' features %} can record your test runs.
+- ***Later:*** After building up a suite of tests and {% url "integrating Cypress" continuous-integration %} with your CI Provider, our  {% url 'Dashboard' features-dashboard %} can record your test runs.
 You'll never have to wonder: *Why did this fail?*

 # Our Mission